West African cuisine: History

+West African cuisine has roots in ancient history.
+Yams, native West African rice, millet among others were common staples.
+Native spices used included Grains of paradise, Grains of Selim, Alligator pepper, and Calabash nutmeg and so on.
+Some of these were traded to Europeans who sort these items.
 During the early modern period, European explorers and slave traders influenced regional cuisines in West Africa, but only to a limited extent.
-However, it was European merchant and slave ships which brought chili peppers, corn and tomatoes from the New World, and both have become ubiquitous components of West African cuisines, along with peanuts, cassava, and plantains.
+However, it was European merchant and slave ships which brought chili peppers, maize and tomatoes from the New World, which have become ubiquitous components of West African cuisines, along with peanuts, cassava, and plantains.
 In turn, these slave ships carried African ingredients to the New World, including black-eyed peas and okra.

 Around the time of the colonial period, particularly during the Scramble for Africa, European settlers defined colonial borders without regard to pre-existing borders, territories or cultural differences.
-This bisected tribes and created colonies with varying culinary styles.
+This bisected ethnicities and created colonies with varying culinary styles.
 As a result, it is difficult to sharply define, for example, Senegalese cuisine.

 Although the European colonists brought many new ingredients to the African continent, they had relatively little effect on the way people cook in West Africa.